 Ordinarily, new faculty members are not asked to chair a committee during their first year of service.
 Senior faculty members should expect to chair one or more committees.

 College Standing Committees

-Academic Appeals Council

-Hears students' appeals of scholastic suspension.
-This council is chaired by a senior faculty member and includes at least three other faculty members, one of whom is the student's advisor.
-This committee is appointed as needed
+Academic Appeals Council: Hears students' appeals of scholastic suspension.
+Appointed as needed, chaired by a senior faculty member with at least three other faculty members, including the student's advisor.